FAQs for the Allergy & Asthma Center

 The first step of allergy skin testing generally involves a slight prick with a tool about the sharpness of a pen.
 If further testing is required we may introduce allergens through intradermal needles.
 We may also ask for further blood testing for other patients.
 Our methods are generally painless and most people only experience a slight pinch.

-At Allergy Associates we pride ourselves on applying the most comprehensive testing methods.
-Click HERE for a list of common allergens we test for.
+At the Allergy & Asthma Center we pride ourselves on applying the most comprehensive testing methods.
+Learn more about the allergy testing we offer and a list of common allergens we test for.